koraa/decryption-despite-errors/decryption-despite-errors.md

 ### Approximate Message Authentication

 A limited amount of prior work exists on the problem of cryptographically securing error correction and error resilience in cryptographic protocols.
 Excellent papers have been written on the problem of Approximate Message Authentication codes; see MUMBLE MUMBLE [citation needed] for a relatively recent work with good references.
 These are extensions of message authentication codes: While a valid MAC implies with overwhelming probability that the tag was generated from the exactly same message as is being verified, AMACs extend this to messages with a certain constant distance from each other.
-AMACs still output a hard decision in general; for the schemes presented in this paper more precise information about the distance between plain text and plain text with errors would be desired.
+AMACs still output a hard decision in general; for the schemes presented in this paper, more precise information about the distance between plain text and plain text with errors would be desired.

 ### Existing hybrid FEC and symmetric crypto schemes

 There has also been some work on producing hybrid ciphers integrating error correction and block ciphers, most recently MUMBLE MUMBLE [citation needed] producing what the call MUMBLE MUMBLE.
 I know of no attacks against this most recent works, but earlier constructions employing FEC to achieve security have been proven insecure.
-The work referenced here is a from scratch construction of a pseudo random permutation and therefore unfortunately hard to prove as secure.
+The work referenced here is a from scratch construction of a pseudo random permutation, and therefore unfortunately hard to prove as secure.
 This is not uncommon in PRPs and also the case for very widely used constructions [citation needed], however since this is a fairly niche application cryptanalysis is likely to focus on one of these more widely used constructions.
 Confidence in this specific scheme is therefore limited.

 ## Contributions in this paper